 Server discovery utilizes the Service Registry MIB defined by the ATM Forum in ILMI Specification Version 4.0 [2].
-To support the existing framework for IP over ATM, ATM switches must support the Service Registry MIB.
+To support the existing framework for IP over ATM, as embodied by ATMARP and MARS, ATM switches must support the Service Registry MIB.